chanzuckerberg/czgenepi/README.md

 # ASPEN

-This repository contains the code for the gen-epi project.
+This repository contains the code for the Genomic Epidemiology project.

 ## Setting up a development environment